 Jerusalem artichokes or sunchokes are gorgeous, flowering plants that actually smell a little like chocolate.
 What could be better than that?

-Obviously, there are some gorgeous smelling flowers as well such as clematis, roses and other sweet smelling beauties.
+Obviously, there are some gorgeous smelling flowers as well such as clematis, roses and other sweet-smelling beauties.

-Plants for visual stimulation:
+Sensory garden plants for visual stimulation:

 (You can also use the vibrant colors to teach colors recognition)